Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 yourViewGroup.addView(mPanelView);
 ```

-- The `PanelView` is Added by default in the Bottom of user screen with `PANEL_TYPE.BOTTOM` configuration type, witch can be changed in runtime along side with handle position.
+- The `PanelView` is added by default in the bottom of user screen with `PANEL_TYPE.BOTTOM` configuration type, which can be changed in runtime alongside handle position.
 <br/>

 ```java
     mPanelView.setPanelConfiguration(PANEL_TYPE.BOTTOM, HANDLE_POSITION.CENTER);
 ```
-- You can change Color of the `PaneView` on runtime by using:
+- You can change Color of the `PanelView` on runtime by using:
 ```java
   mPanelView.setPanelColor(Color.parseColor("#d95e38"));
 ```